lauslim12/intract-hotel-system/README.md

 * Use `git pull repo` to fetch the code, or download it by using `git clone`.
 * Copy the repository into the `htdocs` folder in XAMPP or any other local host web server that you have.
 * Import the `.sql` file that is located in the `assets/dev` folder.
+* Make sure to name the repository to be `Intractive`, as the base URL is set to that.
+* Ensure that the repository is not plainly copy-pasted into the root folder.
+It has to be inside the `Intractive` folder, unless you want to do some settings.
 * Use `composer install` to resolve PHP dependencies.
 If you do not install this, then you can't use the REST API.
-* Use `npm install` or its yarn equivalent to install all Node dependencies.
+* Use `npm install` or its yarn equivalent `yarn install` to install all Node dependencies.
 If you do not install this, then you can't use the Admin Panel.
 * Make sure to be connected to the Internet, because I used Content Delivery Networks for jQuery, and Bootstrap.
-* Register an account to be used at the website.
+* Register an account to be used at the website, or use `admin` as the username and `admin` as the password.
 * Done.

 For Developers,